done1892/Square-Images-Colorization/README.md

 ## - Pix2pix

 The gan's based approch relies on **Pix2pix** architecture, following [this](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) implementation.
+Other images have been captured with _Instagram scraper_ and added to the training dataset.

+**Partial results:**